 Recording(s) of sound(s) are not, however, sonorous objects, except in our listening.
 Rather, they are traces of the original.
 Repeated/refined listening(s) makes us aware of our listening variations and we better understand our own subjectivity, our own relation(s) to the sonorous object.
 Variations in recordings do not represent imperfections with the recording signal, but rather new aspects of that on which our attention is focused.
 Thus, with acousmatic listening, the sonorous object is a signifier for the many meanings it might convey.

-Allison, Jay (2010).
+Allison, Jay.
 "Afterword."
-Reality Radio: Telling True Stories in Sound.
-Eds.
-John Biewen and Alexa Dilworth.
-Chapel Hill: University of North Carolina Press.
-183-196.
+Reality Radio: Telling True Stories in Sound, edited by John Biewen and Alexa Dilworth, University of North Carolina Press, 2010, pp. 183-196.

 Website for book